ToastyBuns3939/shinysong-translate/README.md

-This project is a toolset to translate *Uma Musume Pretty Derby* to English.
+This project is a toolset to translate *IDOLMASTER SHINY COLORS: Song For Prism* to English.
 It includes a few scripts to patch the game using these tools.
 It accomplishes this by modifying the localization file and Unity assets, aided additionally with dll hijacking through [scsp-localify].

-[Current state](#current-state).
 Guides for install and use can be found [below](#setting-up--getting-started).
-Translation progress and credits are in [tl-progress].
-If you encounter problems, check the troubleshooting section with each guide step first.
-Open an issue or ask in the Discord server if this doesn't solve it.

 This is based on the DMM version of the game and *should* work on linux and mac too, with some limitations.